Best Weighted Blankets for Hot Sleepers

 Best Budget Weighted Blanket for Hot Sleepers

-Syrinx Cooling Weighted Blanket is one of the most affordable options out there – and definitely one of the best quality out of the lower-budget choices.
-It offers a good range of size and weight options in which to order the blanket, as well.
+Syrinx Blanket with cooling effects is one of the most affordable options out there – and definitely one of the best quality out of the lower-budget choices.
+It offers a good range of size and weight varieties in which to order the blanket, as well.

 One thing to keep in mind, though, is that the blanket can’t be machine-washed – only spot or dry cleaned.
 While a duvet can make cleaning and caring easier, the Syrinx doesn’t come with one included (though it does feature 8 loops to tie to one).
 So if you know you’d prefer a duvet, consider the fact that buying one separately may total your overall purchase to be less budget-friendly.